PonytownJesus/PonytownJesus/README.md

 ᛝ I am also not comfortable with just random venting and being asked to fix issues happening in the real world.
 As much as I care about the earth and innocent humans within times like this, please don't ask me to fix it since I don't like giving false hope.

 ᛝ I block freely.
 If you aren't willing to hide or block me I will gladly do so for you // or overall if I don't want to interact with you.

+ᛝ To follow up, I will block if you are near/at the protree.
+I will always try double checking if someone is an actual proshipper because sometimes people don't know, but if I am unable to confirm that you aren't a proshipper, you will be automatically blocked.
 <br><br>
 <div align="center">
   ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌